matheushw/Plantshop/README.md

 ### Limitations
 - Our website is fully mocked, **what means that our website is not functional**
 - We are linking all products to the same product description page **because our website is mocked**
+- The sliders are not working, **it's just a mock**.

 ### Screens
 #### Homepage
 This page contains an overview of our products.
 There we can check out the products on sale and some product categories.
+In the top, we have a slider showing the products on sale.

 #### Profile Page
 This page shows user's infos as so as its orders.
 Here users will be able to edit its infos (not available now).